isomerpages/moe-meridiansec/_our-curriculum/Character Development/Education and Career Guidance.md

 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Our Curriculum/Education and Career Guidance/5.png">
 </div>
-<h1>Highlights</h1>
-<h3>MySkillsFuture Portal</h3>
-<p>The&nbsp;<a href="http://www.myskillsfuture.sg/secondary" rel="noopener noreferrer nofollow" target="_blank">ECG Portal – MySkillsFuture</a>&nbsp;is
-a valuable source of information and knowledge for students.
-By completing the surveys on the portal, students learn more about their interests, strengths and work values (VIPS).
-The portal is also a guide to their post-secondary education.
-Students are able to learn more about the education landscape, and explore the Post-Secondary Education Institutions (PSEIs) as well as the courses offered by these institutions.
-They also learn about the world of work, acquiring knowledge of the Singapore Industry Landscape and the various job roles.</p>
-<p>In Meridian, students utilized MySkillsFuture Portal to find out about
-their VIPS and to set academic and non-academic goals to chart their holistic growth.</p>
 <h3>ECG Counselling and Support</h3>
 <p>Our ECG Counsellor, Ms Cheryl Low, is in school on<strong> Tuesdays </strong>and<strong> Wednesdays</strong>.</p>
 <p>She works together with students (individually or in small groups) to